 - Situations where the worker has a significant business structure with other staff members, premises, infrastructure

-There are no formal disregard rules here – its just self evident the Status Tests will fail.
+There are no formal disregard rules here – it is just self evident that the Status Tests will fail.

 The Main Status Tests

 IR35 works by overlaying the existing Employment Status tests into Engagements via a PSC.
 The Status Tests apply primarily to questions of Employment v Self Employment where an individual is providing services as a Sole Trader – are they Self Employed or Employed? – IR35 piggy backed these rules.

 There are no statutory tests as to whether a worker is employed or self employed, but over the years the courts have refined a series of rules known as the Status Tests.
 The Status Tests are used to reach a conclusion about employed v self employed status; no one test is determinative in its own right, but some are more important that others – the first three below – Mutual Obligations, Personal Service and Control are the so called “holy trinity” – if any one of them is absent from a purported employment relationship, then the relationship must be one of self employment.